newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 compile '<groupId>:<artifactId>:<version>:<classifier>'
 ```

 Let's take a quick example to see how this works with the root `build.gradle` file.

-Do not modify the individual `build.gradle` files in each of the different platform-specific folders (e.g., -desktop, -ios, -core).
-You should only be modifying the **root `build.gradle` file**.
+As mentioned earlier, you do not need to  modify the individual `build.gradle` files in each of the different platform-specific folders (e.g., -desktop, -ios, -core).
+You only need to modify the root `build.gradle` file.

 [Here](#freetypefont-gradle) we see the dependencies for the FreeType Extension, say we want our Android project to have this dependency.
 We locate our `project(":android")` stub in the root directory's `build.gradle`:
 ```groovy